 OPTION 1 – OWNER/BUILDER

 You are responsible for every aspect of the construction process; from plans, permitting, financing, and getting bids.
 The construction management and liability including workman’s compensation are your responsibility.
 The buck stops with you so to speak.
 It’s very tough mentally and physically if you have no prior experience.
 There are lots of surprises along the way.
-This option can be very rewarding if you make it through to completion in one piece.
-We are happy to assist you, see the Greg Putman Construction/Owner Builder Program section below.
+It’s important to keep in mind that at the time of county permit issuance you must declare “contractor” or “owner/builder.”
+NOTE: You may not sell your home for two years after completion with an “owner/builder” designation.

 OPTION 2 – ARCHITECT